pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 images can be declared with `![img](url){external=1}`.
 Note that this only works for images; the other media elements have no native representation in pandoc's AST and requires the use of raw HTML.

+## EPUB styling

+By default, pandoc will include some basic styling contained in its `epub.css` data file.
+(To see this, use `pandoc --print-default-data-file epub.css`.)
+To use a different CSS file, just use the `--css` command line option.
+A few inline styles are defined in addition; these are essential for correct formatting of pandoc's HTML output.

+The `document-css` variable may be set if the more opinionated styling of pandoc's default HTML templates is desired (and in that case the variables defined in [Variables for HTML] may be used to fine-tune the style).

 # Jupyter notebooks